secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/singapore-pte-ltd.md

 ### Administration of Health Screening

-Fullerton Health will send the invoice directly to total-rewards@gitlab.com team for payment and the nonuspayoll@gitlab.com.
-The Non US Payroll Team will use the invoice to report the amount covered by GitLab as a CPF payable amount on the team member’s payroll.
-These entries will be added on an ad-hoc basis.
+Fullerton Health will send the invoice directly to total-rewards@gitlab.com team for payment.
+The Total Rewards team will review and forward to Accounts Payable to process the invoice.
+These invoices will come through on an ad-hoc basis.
 As with all discretionary benefit offerings, GitLab may modify or remove this benefit at its discretion.

 ## Pension